alex-weber/katy-kards-bot/README.md

 # Set up Environment Variables

-Rename `.env.example` to `.env` and set the required ones.
-Or set them directly in your environment.
+Rename `.env.example` to `.env` and set the required ones, remove the unused.
-Configure the necessary environment variables, such as `DATABASE_URL`, which should point to your database connection string.
+Alternatively set them directly in your environment.

 # Generate Prisma Client
 ``npx prisma generate``